-The proposed new network will inform the UK's implementation of European legislation such as the Habitats Directive and Birds Directive, by providing information on the causes of change in protected areas.
+The new network will inform the UK's implementation of European legislation such as the Habitats Directive and Birds Directive, by providing information on the causes of change in protected areas.
 In particular, it will contribute to the knowledge base required for the development of new policy instruments aimed at enabling biodiversity conservation to adapt to climate change and minimising the impacts of air pollution.
 It will also provide valuable information about the state of the individual sites in the network.

 Who was involved in the scoping project?

-The project was funded by the Department for Environment, Food and Rural Affairs, Natural England and the Natural Resources Wales.
+The scoping project was funded by the Department for Environment, Food and Rural Affairs, Natural England and the Natural Resources Wales.
 The project was led by the NERC Centre for Ecology & Hydrology.
 Statistical input was provided by Biomathematics and Statistics Scotland and staff from the following UK conservation agencies, universities and research organisations also contributed to the project: British Trust for Ornithology; Environment Agency; Forest Research; Rothamsted Research at North Wyke; Joint Nature Conservation Committee; The James Hutton Institute; Rothamsted Research; Scottish Environment Protection Agency; Scottish Govermment; Scottish Natural Heritage; University of Liverpool; University of Oxford; University of York.
 Several of the key organisations, such as CEH, Defra and the statutory conservation agencies are now actively following up the project with further activities in a bid to move towards establishing a network.